datasets/s-and-p-500-companies/scripts/README.md

+These **Linux** scripts scrape data from Wikipedia page about S&P500, computes a datapackage augmented with yahoo webservices then it publishes back on the very same git repository.

+They run with [travis-ci](https://travis-ci.org/datasets/s-and-p-500-companies) every day or at each commit to update the data.

+They have been tested under Debian Jessy.

 # Run the scripts
-These **Linux** scripts scrape data from Wikipedia page about S&P500 and computes a datapackage augmented with yahoo webservices.

-They have been tested under Debian Jessy.

 ## Install the dependencies
 The scripts work with some python and shell scripts glued together with a Makefile.